 WASHINGTON — Washingtonians rising early to watch Prince Harry marry Meghan Markle on TV or online on Sat., May 19 can now end this romantic day by enjoying some of loveliest and sometimes over-the-top songs composed and written by the legendary Cole Porter.

 “Let’s Misbehave: Cole Porter After Dark,” will feature pop star Betty Who in her orchestral debut.
-Who, who is a native of the British Commonwealth of Australia, is best known for the chart-topping song “I Love You Always Forever.”
+Who, who is a native of Australia, is best known for the chart-topping song “I Love You Always Forever.”

 APO, in keeping with its mission to disrupt the status quo, will intersperse Porter’s works with dramatic readings of cheeky and outrageous online dating profiles.